rgrove/sanitize/README.md

 ### HTML Documents

-When sanitizing a document, the `<html>` element must be whitelisted.
+When sanitizing a document, the `<html>` element must be allowlisted.
 You can also set `:allow_doctype` to `true` to allow well-formed document type definitions.